MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 ---
 # Preface
 There is a point in a man's (or woman's) life where he wakes up and decides that he needs to learn some embedded, or hardware-related cyber.
-I had a friend of mine who tell me he had found an old router laying around, and asked if I would like to recieve it.
+Recently, a friend of mine told me he had found an old router laying around, and asked if I would like to recieve it.
 I knew it was time.
 ![linksys_router](https://user-images.githubusercontent.com/53023744/196064650-137f185d-7708-45a7-8b88-ed1d16f43112.jpg)